code-with-bindu/recipeApp/README.md

 📚 What I Learned

-Building a cross-platform app with React Native and Expo.
+✅ Breaking the app into reusable components & screens

-Implementing secure user authentication and email verification.
+✅ Connecting mobile frontend with backend APIs

-Using Drizzle ORM for database schema and migrations.
+✅ Managing authentication flow securely

-Connecting a mobile app to a Node.js backend with REST APIs.
+✅ Using Drizzle ORM for clean DB management

-Working with custom hooks, reusable components, and modular folder structures.
+✅ Scheduling tasks with Cron jobs

-Managing API calls, debouncing search input, and handling state smoothly.
+✅ Working with GitHub for version control & collaboration

 ✅ Key Features